Frequently Asked Questions

 Volunteers work with Unite For Sight to develop special film and photo projects for advocacy purposes, which provides students, filmmakers, and photographers an opportunity to learn about development issues while making a significant impact.

-Filmmaker and photography professionals fundraise $600, and filmmaker and photography students fundraise $1,800.
+Filmmaker and photography professionals fundraise $600.
 Previous filmmaker and photography student volunteers have developed their projects with Unite For Sight into course or honors projects for their university.

 Yes, Unite For Sight's Global Impact Fellows come from countries throughout the world, including the United States, Canada, Denmark, England, Lithuania, Ireland, Italy, France, Germany, Norway, Israel, Singapore, South Africa, Japan, India, United Arab Emirates, New Zealand, and Australia.
 We welcome people from any country to apply.